QUALIFICATION

 Course Admission Requirements

-• Certificate IV or higher in a Community Services or Health related area
+• Certificate IV or higher in a Community Services or Health or Finance related area

 If there are more applications for this course than places available, applicants will be ranked by date of application to this course.